 While teens should invest some of their money, most of what they earn should be saved in a traditional bank account.
 Bank accounts make it easy to both save and spend your money, and they’re the backbone of solid money management.

-If you’d prefer to simply save some and spend some, a Chase First Banking account is an excellent way to meet your needs.
+If you’d prefer to simply save some and spend some, an Acorns Early account is an excellent way to meet your needs.

 Related: 16 Best Prepaid Debit Cards for Teens & Kids [Reloadable]